Thanu10ekoon/KuppiSite/VERCEL_DEPLOYMENT_STEPS.md

 This guide will walk you through deploying your KuppiSite application on Vercel, with the server and client as separate projects.

+## Important Note for Server Deployment

+For the server to work correctly on Vercel, we've made these key changes:
+1. Updated `server/index.js` to export the Express app for serverless deployment
+2. Simplified `server/vercel.json` for proper routing
+3. Added environment variable handling

 ## Deploying the Server

 1. **Login to Vercel**: